redhat-openstack/openstack-puppet-modules/README.md

-* Sam Powers (GitHub [@sampowers](https://github.com/sampowers)) reported a bug in the ability to set the running state of the Cassandra service and subsequenly submitted a pull request with a fix
+* Sam Powers (GitHub [@sampowers](https://github.com/sampowers)) reported a bug in the ability to set the running state of the Cassandra service and subsequently submitted a pull request with a fix
 (see [#93](https://github.com/locp/cassandra/issues/93)).